 Tennessee

-To be a plumber in Tennessee, you must be licensed.
-Licenses are issued at both the state and local level.
-Cities and counties throughout the state issue traditional journeyman or master contractor local licenses while the state issues a contractor license with a Plumber Classification (CMC or CMC-A) and a Limited Licensed Plumber (LLP) license.
+Licenses are issued at both the state and local levels.
+Cities and counties throughout the state issue traditional journeyman or master contractor local licenses.

 View the full Tennessee Plumbing License Requirements.